learnbyexample/100_page_python_intro/exercises/Exercises.md

 # List

 * What happens if you pass an iterable to the `append()` method and a non-iterable value to the `extend()` method on a `list` object?
 Also, what happens if you pass multiple values to both these methods?
 * Check what happens if you pass a `list` value to the `insert()` method.
-Also, what happens if you pass more than one value?
+Also, what happens if you pass more than one object?
-* Read [docs.python HOWTOs: Sorting](https://docs.python.org/3/howto/sorting.html) and implement the below examples using `operator` module instead of `lambda` expressions.
+* Read [docs.python HOWTOs: Sorting](https://docs.python.org/3/howto/sorting.html) and implement the below examples using the `operator` module instead of `lambda` expressions.

     ```ruby
-    # based on second element of each item
+    # based on the second element of each item
     >>> items = [('bus', 10), ('car', 20), ('jeep', 3), ('cycle', 5)]
     >>> sorted(items, key=lambda e: e[1], reverse=True)
     [('car', 20), ('bus', 10), ('cycle', 5), ('jeep', 3)]

-    # based on number of words, assuming space as the word separator
+    # based on the number of words, assuming space as the word separator
     >>> dishes = ('Poha', 'Aloo tikki', 'Baati', 'Khichdi', 'Makki roti')
     >>> sorted(dishes, key=lambda s: s.count(' '), reverse=True)
     ['Aloo tikki', 'Makki roti', 'Poha', 'Baati', 'Khichdi']